mcv-m6-video/mcv-c6-2025-team6/w2/README.md

 This project contains the following main Python scripts or Jupyter notebooks:
 - task1_1_and_1_2_yolo.ipynb: contains the development of tasks 1.1 and 1.2 implemented using `YOLOv3` and `YOLOv5x6`.
 - task1_1_and_1_2_fasrcnn.ipynb: contains the development of tasks 1.1 and 1.2 implemented using `Detectron2` for `Faster R-CNN`.
+- task1_3.py:
 - utils.py: This file contains utility functions used by 1.1, 1.2 and 1.3.
 - task2_1.py: This script tracks objects in video frames using Maximum Overlap.
-- task2_3.py: This script processes video frames and tracks objects using the SORT (Simple Online and Realtime Tracking) tracker.
+- task2_2.py: This script processes video frames and tracks objects using the SORT (Simple Online and Realtime Tracking) tracker.
+- task2_3.py: This script implements the HOTA metrics for evaluating tracking performance, based on the repository [TrackEval](https://github.com/JonathonLuiten/TrackEval) and [Team 8's](https://github.com/mcv-m6-video/mcv-c6-2025-team8) contribution.

 ### Usage
 #### Task 1: Object detection